 Sunday evening, the city of Oakland and the Oakland-Alameda County Coliseum issued a joint statement, apologizing for the "discomfort and inconvenience" caused by the noise.
 The statement said that the sound setup was adjusted after a sound check in the afternoon, but that those changes were "clearly not sufficient to control the impact" on residents.

-The city and the Coliseum also promised an immediate review of their audio management procedures for live events, and said they would work more closely with neighboring cities for
+The city and the Coliseum also promised an immediate review of their audio management procedures for live events, and said they would work more closely with neighboring cities for future events.

 Contact Daniel M. Jimenez at 510-262-2728.
 Follow him at Twitter.com/DMJreports.